nixworks/public/news/2015/07/13/index.md

 Get the latest international news and world events from Asia, Europe, the Middle East, and more.
 See world news photos and videos at ABCNews.com

 ### [An airstrike by the Saudi-led coalition kills 25 civilians and wounds 50 in Sanaa, the capital of Yemen.
 Last week a ceasefire agreement was reached. ](/news/2015/07/13/an-airstrike-by-the-saudi-led-coalition-kills-25-civilians-and-wounds-50-in-sanaa-the-capital-of-yemen-last-week-a-ceasefire-agreement-was.md)
-_Context: Sanaa, Saudi Arabia, Saudi-led military intervention in Yemen (2015-present), Yemen's_
+_Context: Sanaa, Saudi Arabia, Saudi-led military intervention in Yemen (2015-present), Yemen_

 ### [Eurozone leaders agree on a bailout deal for Greece providing the Hellenic Parliament passes reforms into law by July 15. ](/news/2015/07/13/eurozone-leaders-agree-on-a-bailout-deal-for-greece-providing-the-hellenic-parliament-passes-reforms-into-law-by-july-15.md)
 As it happens: The latest news, views and analysis from the BBC and beyond.